Fiber Broadband, 5G Readiness, and Neutral Telecom Infrastructure Platform

 Timing ?
 How favorable the current window appears, based on shortages, policy pressure, market stress, replacement cycles, or readiness for practical execution.
 86

 Strategic Relevance ?
-How important this opportunity is to Iran’s broader investment map, even if the immediate commercial margin is not the highest.
+How important this idea is to Iran’s broader investment map, even if the immediate commercial margin is not the highest.
 94

 Export Potential ?
 How realistically the opportunity can serve regional or international demand after quality, compliance, packaging, logistics, and payment constraints are considered.
 48